 Connection and community are the foundations that boarding at Columba College are built on.
 Independence, communication, organisation and reliability are skills which are highly sought after by today’s employers and those which Columba boarders develop during their time with us.

-Boarding at Columba College is about belonging to a caring and supportive community in which students develop skills that stand them in good stead throughout their lives.
-Life-long friendships are formed, tolerance and respect for others are enhanced through the experience of living in a community, and independence and personal organisation are fostered.
+When you board at Columba you belong to a caring and supportive community where girls develop skills that stand them in good stead throughout their lives.
+Life-long friendships are formed and respect for others is enhanced through the experience of living in a community.

 Boarders at a rowing regatta